hettlage/doctest1234/README.md

 There is a GitHub workflow (`publish.xml`) for deploying the package to a package repository (such as PyPI).
 This workflow assumes that the GitHub repository is a trusted publisher.
 Refer to the PyPI documentation on how to [create a PyPI project with a trusted publisher](https://docs.pypi.org/trusted-publishers/creating-a-project-through-oidc/).

 in addition, the workflow generates the documentation files and publishes them as a GitHub page (at [https://hettlage.github.io/doctest1234](https://hettlage.gitub.io/doctest1234)).
-The documentation is versioned ([using mike](https://squidfunk.github.io/mkdocs-material/setup/setting-up-versioning/?h=versioning)) according to the package version.

 To see the deployed documentation, you have to tweak some settings.
 Click on Settings in the top menu and then on Page in the sidebar menu.
 Choose to deploy from a branch, select gh-pages as the branch and / (root) as the folder, and click on the Save button.

 ![Settings for the GitHub pages](pages_settings.png)

 The workflow is triggered whenever a release is created for the GitHub repository.
 The tag for the release must be the package's version number preceded by a "v".
 For example, if the package version is `"1.4.2"`, the tag must be `"v1.4.2"`.
 The tag must be for the current commit in the main branch.

-You can go to [https://github.com/hettlage/doctest1234/deployments](https://github.com/hettlage/doctest1234/deployments) to check whether the documentation has been deployed.
-If the page does not exist, you might have forgotten to update the repository settings as described above.